Assessment of Institutional Effectiveness

 Lester A. Lefton

-you prepare a course and your students.
+The syllabus is the cornerstone of your course.
+More than you might have ever realized the syllabus helps you prepare a course and your students.
 It serves three major purposes:

 - It shapes your expectations for students;